tytzM17/Lokian.eth/README.md

 - UI Tests

 Ongoing
-- Extensive tests in local or add unit tests
+- Add unit tests (mvp)
 - Deploy and test to evm compatible testnet (mvp)
-- Extensive tests in testnet
+- Beta test in testnet
 - Deploy to evm compatible mainnets (mvp)

-- Create frontend in namecheap or gh-pages, (mvp)
+- Create app in namecheap, moralis or gh-pages or depends on dappradar, (mvp)
-- Create landing page in pinata/ipfs or gh-pages (mvp)
+- Create site in namecheap, moralis or gh-pages (mvp)
-- Check guide on dapp submission and Submit to dappradar, state of the dapps, etc (mvp)
+- Check guide on dapp submission and Submit to dappradar, etc (mvp)
-- Buy domain for $10-15, if accepted in dappradar or state of the dapps
+- Buy domain for $5-10, if accepted in dappradar or state of the dapps